sconyard/UiPath_PDFwordAnalysis/README.md

 ## PDF Analysis with UiPath

 I have a lot of PDF documentation to read.
 This automation utilises the native capabilities within UiPath to create an analysis of the words used within a PDF file.
-Mapping the frequency that a word is used. stripping out common english words.
+Mapping the frequency that a word is used, whilst stripping out common english words.

 ### Steps